 Where an heiress was concerned, her "spoiling" by being obliged to have sex and bear children too young might have important consequences.
 The physique of the great heiress Margaret Beaufort was considered to have been ruined by early childbearing.
 She bore the future Henry VII when she was only thirteen, and never had any other children in the course of four marriages.
 Henry survived, but the existence of a single heir was in principle a great risk to any family in this age of high infant mortality, as the shortage of Tudor heirs would continuously demonstrate.

 Within weeks of his accession to the throne in 1509, the teenage Henry had married a pre-used bride.
-Katherine of Aragon had originally been brought to England to marry his elder brother.
+Catherine of Aragon had originally been brought to England to marry his elder brother.
 But some four months after the marriage, Arthur died.
-For seven years Katherine lived neglected in London, her splendid title of Dowager Princess of Wales disguising her frugal housekeeping arrangements and dwindling hopes.
+For seven years Catherine lived neglected in London, her splendid title of Dowager Princess of Wales disguising her frugal housekeeping arrangements and dwindling hopes.
 Henry was her rescuer; he was in love with her, he told everyone, this was no cold political arrangement.
-Katherine was the daughter of two reigning monarchs: educated, gracious and regal, she had been trained for queenship and saw it as her vocation.
+Catherine was the daughter of two reigning monarchs: educated, gracious and regal, she had been trained for queenship and saw it as her vocation.
 She had been a tiny auburn-haired beauty when she came to England.
 Seven years older than Henry, she was shapeless and showing her age by the time Anne glided on to the scene.
-Katherine had many pregnancies, but her babies died before or soon after birth.
+Catherine had many pregnancies, but her babies died before or soon after birth.
 Only one child survived, a daughter, Mary; but Henry needed a son.
 Private misfortune, by the mid-1520s, was beginning to look like public disaster.
 Henry wondered if he should marry again.
 Cardinal Wolsey, Henry's chief minister, began to survey the available French princesses.

 It was only in theory, and for humble people, that marriage was for life.
 The rulers of Europe could and did obtain annulments, for a price, from sympathetic popes.
-Henry failed not because of papal high principles, but because a series of political and military events put Katherine's nephew, the Emperor Charles, in a position to thwart him.
-While his canon lawyers and courtiers cajoled and bribed, sweating blood to make Henry a free man, the king had already come up with an unlikely replacement for Katherine.
+Henry failed not because of papal high principles, but because a series of political and military events put Catherine's nephew, the Emperor Charles, in a position to thwart him.
+While his canon lawyers and courtiers cajoled and bribed, sweating blood to make Henry a free man, the king had already come up with an unlikely replacement for Catherine.
 We don't know exactly when he fell for Anne Boleyn.
 Her sister Mary had already been his mistress.
 Perhaps Henry simply didn't have much imagination.
 The court's erotic life seems knotted, intertwined, almost incestuous; the same faces, the same limbs and organs in different combinations.
 The king did not have many affairs, or many that we know about.
 He recognised only one illegitimate child.
 He valued discretion, deniability.
 His mistresses, whoever they were, faded back into private life.

 Two more dissimilar women than these two deadly adversaries can hardly be imagined.
 In 1527 Catherine was in her forty-second year.
 As a girl she had been pretty, small and well made, with a clear pink and white skin and quantities of russet coloured hair, which the chronicler Edward Hall had specially noticed as being "of a very great length, beautiful and goodly to behold".
 Now her once slender figure was thickened with repeated child-bearing, and her lovely hair had darkened to a muddy brown, but visiting ambassadors still remarked on the excellence of her complexion.
 A dumpy little woman with a soft, sweet voice which had never lost its trace of foreign accent, and the imperturbable dignity which comes from generations of pride of caste, she faced the enemy armoured by an utter inward conviction of right and truth, and her own unbreakable will.